jmbannon/ytdl-sub/README.md

 should (hopefully) be customizable enough to support other use-cases like downloading a playlist as a TV show or multiple movies.

+The `{variables}` used in the strings are derived from the media itself or defined in the `overrides` section.

 #### config.yaml
 ```yaml
 # [Required]